neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/TypeConverterReference.rst

 CollectionConverter
 -------------------

-Converter which transforms simple types to a Doctrine ArrayCollection.
+Converter which transforms strings and arrays into a Doctrine ArrayCollection.

+The input will be transformed to the element type <T> given with the $targetType (Type<T>) using available type converters and the result will be used to populate a Doctrine ArrayCollection.

 :Priority: 1
 :Target type: Doctrine\Common\Collections\Collection